raihanalam/documentation/content/applications/finance/payment_providers.rst

 Restrict the use of the payment provider to a selection of countries.
 Leave this field blank to make the payment provider available in all countries.

+Currencies
+**********

+All payment providers have a different list of supported currencies.
+These lists are preconfigured and available in the Configuration tab.
+It serves as a first filter for payment operations.
+There might be unknowns, errors or updates in these lists, hence the possibility for the user to edit it by adding or removing currencies.
+Empty lists either mean these are too broad to be shown (for example Authorize or AsiaPay), or we lack information about these.
+In the case of an empty list, the payment provider will appear as available, even though the payment will be refused in a later stage if the currency is not suported.

 .. _payment_providers/journal:

 Maximum Amount